top of page

 OVERVIEW

-Stellar is a puzzle/adventure game in which players take on the role of Stella, a fallen star on a journey to find her way back to the sky.
+Stellar is a puzzle and adventure game where players take on the role of Stella, a fallen star on a journey to find her way back to the sky.
 The story begins with Stella plummeting from the heavens and landing on Earth, setting the player on a mission to help her return home.

-This project was developed as part of my studies at Stockholm University, completed over a 10-week period with a team of eight students, including myself.
-It also served as my introduction to Unreal Engine and the Blueprint system, where I expanded my understanding of integrating Blueprints with C++.
+I developed this project as part of my studies at Stockholm University over a 10-week period with a team of eight students.
+It was also my introduction to Unreal Engine and the Blueprint system, where I expanded my understanding of how Blueprints and C++ work together.
+My primary role was gameplay programming, though the condensed timeline and broad scope meant team members frequently worked outside their designated areas, which gave me experience across multiple disciplines.
+Despite that, we maintained consistent design patterns throughout to keep integration smooth and the codebase cohesive.

 PUZZLES